tsaqifmu/vue-components/src/components/modal/README.md

 </template>
 ```

 **Note:** When using `teleport`, the dropdown width automatically matches the button width.
-Set `w-full` on the button itself, not on MenuPanel.
+Set `w-full` on the button itself, not on DropdownMenuPanel.

 ### Prevent Overlay Click Close